joannayhe/OMSCS_ML/hw3/README.txt

-ML Assignment 2: Randomized Optimization
+ML Assignment 3: Unsupervised Learning

 1. What to install to run the script:
   a.
 Install python 3.6.9